 Reconsider your game expansion into South Korea if your game contains Play-To-Earn elements as there is a high risk that it won’t be approved in South Korea.

 South Korean Gamers Are One Of The Biggest IAP Spenders Worldwide

-In terms of revenues and spending, the Korean players are some of the biggest game spenders in the world.
+In terms of revenues and spending, Korean gamers are some of the biggest game spenders in the world.
 85% of gamers spent money on in-app purchases, the average amount being nearly $220 per year.
-This has led to $ 7.325 billion in revenue for the South Korean game industry in 2021, according to EMR.
+This led to $7.325 billion in revenue for the South Korean video game industry in 2021, according to EMR.
 Additionally, the industry is anticipated to grow rapidly during the forecast period of 2023-2028 and reach a value close to USD 17.11 billion by 2027.

-Given that Germany, the UK, France, Canada, Italy, and Spain (countries in the top 10 list in terms of gaming industry turnover) each generated less than $ 7 billion, the Korean figures are quite impressive.
+Given that Germany, the UK, France, Canada, Italy, and Spain (countries in the top 10 list in terms of gaming industry turnover) each generated less than $7 billion, the Korean game industry figures are pretty impressive.

 We should also mention that the Korean audience mainly prefers free games, so the best option might be to use a freemium game model.
-This means that the game itself is free, but offers in-app purchases, and players can decide whether to buy or not.
+This means the game is free but offers in-app purchases, and players can decide whether to buy.